Jinwen-XU/homework/README.md

 - Page numbers are of the form `Page [current] of [total]`, which can help you ensure that there are no missing pages when you print your homework for submission.
 - Support writing problem statements and solutions (or proofs) in different colors.
 - Every statement and solution has its own QED symbol, in hollow or solid shape, respectively.
-- You may mark unfinished parts with `\DNF` or `\DNF<⟨remark⟩>` (meaning "did not finish") for reminding — this will give you a report on the unfinished parts at the end of your document.
+- You may mark unfinished parts with `\DNF` or `\DNF<⟨remark⟩>` (meaning "did not finish") for reminding — this will give you a clickable report on the unfinished parts at the end of your document.

 ## Usage